jfairbank/revalidate/README.md

 ### `isOneOf`

-`isOneOf` tests that the value is contained a predefined array of values.
+`isOneOf` tests that the value is contained in a predefined array of values.
 It wraps a call to `createValidator`, so you must first call it with the array of allowed values.